Adewale1010/all-system_engineering-devops/0x02-shell_redirections/README.md

-Script 13-unique takes a list of words as input and prints only words that appear exactly once Script 14-findthatword displays lines containing pattern "root" in the file /etc/passwd Script 15-countthatword displays the number of lines that contain the pattern"bin" in the file /etc/passwd
+Script 13-unique takes a list of words as input and prints only words that appear exactly once Script 14-findthatword displays lines containing pattern "root" in the file /etc/passwd Script 15-countthatword displays the number of lines that contain the pattern"bin" in the file /etc/passwd Script 16-whatsnext displays the lines containing the pattern "root" and 3 lines after them in the file /etc/passwd